“Even in this shitty state, dead men make the news if they die right.”

 He turns away as he finishes.

-Then he gives a little laugh.
+Emmett: Some twisted part of himself gives a little laugh.

 “Shut up, Emmett.
 You don’t know how little I-I matter in life.
 Right now we’re fighting for your eternity, s-so listen to me,” she starts, taking a shuddering breath in.
-She’s scared to be alone.

 “I can’t move like you.
 You need to head down into the sewers.
 Follow my directions, find Tantsy, but leave me here.
 I’ll slow you down and you can’t afford that.
 Tell her about me, the girl she stabbed, maybe she can help.
 Maybe I’ll figure out how to get back home before then, even.”

-Support: He doesn’t look at her.
+Emmett: He doesn’t look at her.

 She thinks she hears him mutter, “I love you kids.”